NOTICE!

 Really not much to say here.
 Again, just a lot of unmemorable banter between a man and his weapon.

-Tails asks to not have to think about the living conditions here while Sonic hurries in and out of people’s homes to apologize for their low income.
-Sonic also references Shrek when shimmying between lava-gushing crevices.
-The theme here is “CLOAD ‘Q’” from Information Retrieved.
+Sonic hurries in and out of people’s homes to apologize for their low income, as well as referencing Shrek when shimmying between lava-gushing crevices.
+The theme here is “CLOAD ‘Q’” from Information Retrieved (whatever the title means, there’s this unique mix of danger, self-reflection, and self-deprecation elicited by the song that relates to Percival and her setting.)

-Percival asks Sonic for his name and master, to which he answers with something along the lines of his “the planet as cool and blue as me” quote without the peppy innocence.
+Percival asks Sonic for his name and master, to which he answers by waxing poetic and treating himself like a force of nature.
 Percival also coins his title “Knight of the Wind” because Crush 40.

-Percival mutters to her parents, who’d previously overseen the mines here, before chiding herself for talking to lava.
+Percival tries to commune with her parents, who’d previously overseen the mines here, before chiding herself for talking to lava.

 Boss 3: Sir Percival

 Percival’s Soul Surge is revealed to be Blaze’s fire tornado move.
-After the duel, Sonic saves her from certain death when she tumbles over the edge of the cliff, and Merlina appears to flatter him to death and point him to Avalon, where Arthur now resides.
+After the duel, Sonic saves her from certain death when she tumbles over the edge of the cliff, and Merlina shows up to flood him with compliments and point him to Avalon where Arthur awaits.

 Dialogue from that short story you wrote in high school ensues between Sonic and Arthur.
 Minus all the blood, gore, and nine thousand swear words.